LupuPaul/year3-story-2018/README.md

 Chapter 3 - Finished the story , last chapter finish.

+.gitignore file created and added file of ideas to it.

 for this repo, to use as a starting point for your story (and don't forget to complete your assessment by making a 'pull request' back to me...)